-Beaufort Housing Authority is a Public Housing Agency in Beaufort, South Carolina that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of October 16th, 2019, Beaufort Housing Authority has 1 waiting lists that are open now or opening soon.
+Beaufort Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of August 13th, 2022, Beaufort Housing Authority has 1 waiting lists that are open now or opening soon.